dakusan/gofastersql/README.md

 GoFasterSQL instead precalculates string-to-type conversions for each field, utilizing pointers to dedicated conversion functions.
 This approach eliminates the need for type lookups during scanning, vastly improving performance.
 The library offers a 2 to 2.5 times speed increase compared to native scan methods (5*+ vs sqlx), a boost that varies with the number of items in each scan.
 Moreover, its automatic structure determination feature is a significant time-saver during coding.

-The library’s `ModelStruct` function, upon its first invocation for a type, determines the structure of that type through recursive reflection.
-This structure is then cached, allowing for swift reuse in subsequent calls to `ModelStruct`.
+The library’s `ModelStruct` function, upon its first invocation for a list of types, determines the structure of those types through recursive reflection.
+These structures are then cached, allowing for swift reuse in subsequent calls to `ModelStruct`.
 This process needs to be executed only once, and its output is concurrency-safe.

 `ModelStruct` flattens all structures and records their flattened member indexes for reading into; so row scanning is by field index, not by name.